Every AI ends with a disclaimer

 correlation_id: 9c1d4f82-...

-Every governed response carries cryptographic provenance — verifiable, replayable, immutable.
+Every checked answer carries cryptographic provenance — verifiable, replayable, immutable.

-Every segment is produced by the same deterministic process regardless of how the question is phrased.
-The CONFIRMED segment can't appear without cryptographic verification.
-The EXECUTED action can't run without passing the confirmation gate.
-The INFERRED segment is explicitly marked as model reasoning.
-An auditor sees exactly what the system verified, what it did, and what it guessed.
+The CONFIRMED line can't appear unless it was cryptographically verified.
+The EXECUTED action can't run until someone approves it.
+The INFERRED line is flagged, out loud, as the model guessing — the part you'd otherwise have to catch yourself.
+You see exactly what it verified, what it did, and what it couldn't confirm.
 Response structure simplified for illustration.
 Full schema in architecture docs.

 Verified state